 Managers vs. Leaders, Authority vs. Influence

 In contrast, a good leader will pull Michael, Anna and John into a meeting room to discuss the situation.
 The leader would map out what he or she thinks needs to happen as a vision.
 The leader will also explain why the Friday deadline is so important and then solicit additional ideas from Michael, Anna and John on how to go about the activity.
 The employees, in response, feel their input is valued and that they are part of the solution.
+The team agrees on an approach and works to get the job done.

-To illustrate some specific differences, here are some traits of two different department heads I worked with in my career.
+To illustrate some more specific differences, here are some traits of two different department heads I worked with in my career.
 One I would call a great manager.
 The other was a great leader.

 The Great Manager